-In terms of spatial coverage, the emission reported under the CLRTAP all activities within Iceland's jurisdiction.
-In this reporting round information is not provided on emissions within the EMEP-Grid.
+In terms of spatial coverage, the emissions reported under the CLRTAP cover all activities within Iceland's jurisdiction.
+In this reporting round information is provided on emissions within the EMEP-Grid for the years 1990, 1995, 2000 and 2005.

-In the case of temporal coverage, NFR table 1 are reported for the whole time series from 1990 to 2006, for dioxins and PAH4.
+In the case of temporal coverage, NFR table 1 is reported for the whole time series from 1990 to 2007, for dioxins and PAH4.
 HCB emissions are not estimated.